We fell for it. White people fell for it starting the day slave ships landed on the shores of the colonies.

 Who doesn’t want to hear, “It wasn’t your fault!”?

-And to make sure poor whites remain (remained) puppets to the slave owners, the KKK was formed, embraced by poor whites, taking pride in themselves for the first time in their life because they were doing God’s work, keeping people of color in their place.
+And to make sure poor whites remained puppets to the slave owners, the KKK was formed.
+Embraced by poor whites, taking pride in themselves for the first time in their life because they were doing God’s work, they kept people of color in their place.
 And for the first time in their lives, they could look down on someone.
 The subterfuge that plantation owners had poor whites’ backs was a sham.
 (We see that today with our former President—you think Trump cares about poor whites in West Virginia, or Mississippi?)
-After the Civil War the con evolved through sharecropping, as the prison industrial complex was hatched with the use of prisoner, chain gang labor, the destination for African-Americans if arrested for vagrancy or loitering.
+After the Civil War, the con evolved through sharecropping, as the prison industrial complex was hatched with the use of prisoner, chain gang labor, the destination for African Americans if arrested for vagrancy or loitering.
 In other words, hanging out while black.

 Walter Johnson, in his book The Broken Heart of America, touches on this phenomenon.
 “And importantly, thus it has been possible to make poor and working-class white people believe that their interests lie in making common cause with their political leaders and economic betters.
 Common cause in whiteness: the idea that they might eventually share in the spoils, and the understanding that the discomforts and anxieties of their own precarious lives were due to—are due to—those below them rather than those above them.”
 Page 7 Walter Johnson.